Category Archives: Organic chemistry

 Unlike what happens in biochemical processes, the chemical synthesis of chiral molecules that does not involve chiral reactants, or that is not followed by methods of separation of enantiomers, inevitably leads to the production of a racemic mixture.

 The pharmaceutical chemistry is among the sectors most affected by this.
 As previously mentioned, two enantiomers are different compounds.
-Many chiral drugs are synthesized as racemic mixtures, but most often the desired pharmacological activity resides in one enantiomer, called eutomer; the other, called distomer, is less active or inactive.
-An example is ibuprofen, an arylpropionic acid derivative, and anti-inflammatory drug: only the S enantiomer has the pharmacological activity.
+Many chiral drugs are synthesized as racemic mixtures.
+However, most often the desired pharmacological activity resides in one enantiomer, called eutomer; the other, called distomer, is less active or inactive.
+An example is ibuprofen, an arylpropionic acid derivative, and anti-inflammatory drug: only the S enantiomer, so named based on the nomenclature system called the RS system, has the pharmacological activity.

 Enantiomers of Ibuprofen